Mithun-Dilshan/First_group_project/README.md

-## Whether you're a businessperson searching for new initiatives to invest
+## how to work our websit ?

-in or a family hoping to construct a secure and stable foundation, everyone wants to acquire a suitable piece of land on which to develop their ambitions.
+ Whether you're a businessperson searching for new initiatives to invest in or a family hoping to construct a secure and stable foundation, everyone wants to acquire a suitable piece of land on which to develop their ambitions.
 There are other occasions when landowners must sell